FredJiangFei/MyEng/Listen/4_AnxiousTalkToNewPeople.md

 # rarely
 But we rarely reach out and talk to them because we fear it would make us both feel uncomfortable – or awkward.
 And Gillian Sandstrom, social psychologist from Essex University in the UK, can explain why.
 Here she is speaking on BBC Radio 4’s All In The Mind programme….

-# negative voice
+# underestimate / negative voice
 We kind of underestimate, we have this negative voice in our head that's telling us "I shouldn't have said that, why did I do that?
 I said that story better last time".
 But the other person doesn't know any of that and they’re probably… they might be anticipating that they won't have a positive conversation and then they do.
 And they think, wow, that person was amazing.
 So we walk round with this fear that the other person isn’t going to be interested in talking to us.

 Fascinating stuff.
 So we have a negative voice in our head telling us about all the bad things that might happen.
 We basically underestimate ourselves.

 To underestimate means to think that something is smaller or less important than it really is.
 We worry that what we say won’t be interesting or important enough.

+# outcome
 Ah, but the other person doesn’t know that.
 They’re also anticipating – or guessing - the outcome.
 They're thinking that if they have a conversation, it won’t go well.
 But of course, when strangers do talk to each other it normally goes well.

+# get over that fear / chat
 Yes, it’s just fear that is stopping us.
 But if we get over that fear, and get chatting, people might actually like us – and we might make new friends.

+# pluck up
 Another reason why you should pluck up the courage to talk to strangers is that it’s good for our health!

 ‘Pluck up the courage’ – that’s a good phrase, Georgina, meaning force yourself to do something that you’re scared about and…

+# positive impact / wellbeing
 research by the University of Chicago found we may often underestimate the positive impact of connecting with others for both our own and others' wellbeing.

 And connecting here means starting or having a good relationship with someone.

-So the research found that, for example, having a conversation with a stranger on your way to work may leave you both feeling happier than you would think.
+So the research found that, for example, having a conversation with a stranger on your way to work / may leave you both feeling happier than you would think.

 Gillian Sandstrom also spoke about her research and the power of talking to strangers on the You and Yours programme.
 Listen out for the word ‘connected’…

 What we've shown in the research is that it's really good for your mood.
 So people are in a better mood after they reach out and have a conversation, however minimal, and the other thing that the research has shown is that just makes people feel more connected to each other.

+# mental health
 There you go!
 Talking to strangers is good for our mood – and mood means the way we feel.
 It’s good for our mental health – and we might discover people actually like us!
 And even if we’re an introvert – a person who prefers to be alone rather than with other people - experiments have shown that talking to others can make us happier.

 The problem remains, Neil, that when speaking to someone new, what do you talk about?

+# approximately
 How about some interesting facts – like approximately how many words are in use in the English language?
 Which is what I asked you earlier.
 Is it?
 a)    171,146
 b)    271,146